Because the statute database is maintained primarily for legislative drafting purposes,

 (17) Failing to include within the home inspection

 report the home inspector's license number and the date of expiration of the license.
-All home inspectors providing significant contribution to the development and reporting of a home inspection must be disclosed in the home inspection report.
-It is a violation of this Act for a home inspector to sign a home inspection report knowing that a person providing a significant contribution to the report has not been disclosed in the home inspection report.
+The names of (i) all persons who conducted the home inspection; and (ii) all persons who prepared the subsequent written evaluation or any part thereof must be disclosed in the report.
+It is a violation of this Act for a home inspector to sign a home inspection report knowing that the names of all such persons have not been disclosed in the home inspection report.

 (18) Advising a client as to whether the client